phoenixframework/phoenix/guides/ecto.md

 If we have an existing application, all we need to do is switch adapters and make some small configuration changes.

-To switch adapters, we need to remove the Postgrex dependency and add a new one for Mariaex instead.
+To switch adapters, we need to remove the Postgrex dependency and add a new one for Myxql instead.

 Let's open up our `mix.exs` file and do that now.